-- We understand that it is not always possible to know in advance, but if your child is unwell please try to give us 24 hours’ notice that you will not be attending
+- We understand that it is not always possible to know in advance, so if your child is unwell and you miss a lesson, you can always buy your make up lesson after the fact.

-- All your make-up sessions must be used before the expiry date on your enrolment email/end of term (depending on which programme you have purchased) and cannot be transferred over to the next term as regular lessons or otherwise
+- All your makeup sessions must be used before the expiry date on your enrolment email or the end of term (depending on which programme you have purchased) and cannot be transferred over to the next term as regular lessons or otherwise

-- If you have purchased the Basic Programme Pack, please keep in mind that any lessons booked after the expiry date (the last day of your 20 lessons as outlined in your enrolment email) will be charged as extra.
-If you are unsure of when this date is, please contact a Customer Service Advisor for confirmation before your lessons end
+- If you have purchased the Basic Programme 20 lesson pack, please keep in mind that any lessons booked after the expiry date (the last day of your 20 lessons as outlined in your enrolment email), will be charged as extra lessons at the “Pay as You Go” rate.
+If you are unsure of when this date is, please contact a Customer Service Advisor for confirmation before your lessons end.

 - WHY IS MAINTENANCE NECESSARY?
 WHY CONTINUE LESSONS AFTER MY CHILD COMPLETES THE BASIC PROGRAMME?